 So much for a summer slowdown.
-With the launch of Pennsylvania retail and online sportsbooks and the advent of online casinos, it’s been a busy spring and summer in Pennsylvania.
+With the launch of Pennsylvania online sportsbooks and the advent of online casinos, it’s been a busy spring and summer in Pennsylvania.

 Mobile gaming gives Pennsylvanians a new, convenient way to play their favorite games or bet a game from the palm of their hand.
 But for the Pennsylvania Gaming Control Board, it’s translated into little time to relax.
 Especially since the 2017 gaming expansion bill spearheaded the single largest gaming expansion in the history of the United States.

 It’s a whole new world, both for retail and online gambling, in Pennsylvania.

 PGCB Director of Communication Doug Harbach took a few minutes during the recess of the PGCB Aug.
 14 meeting to answer a few of PlayPennsylvania’s questions.

 Online gaming landscape continues to grow in Pennsylvania

 PlayPA: Currently, there are four online sportsbooks and three online casinos in Pennsylvania.
 What is on the horizon?